jonaskay/flashover-middleman/source/2018-08-17-solving-click-uncertainty-with-important.html.markdown

 If you are trying to add some new style rules to a project but other rules keep overriding your new rules, you might be tempted to just write `!important` instead of making more time-consuming changes to the codebase.

 `!important` is the easy way out.
 But your `!important` rules will make it harder for other people to add their changes to the codebase.
-Usually when you add `!important` declarations you also add technical debt to your project.
+When you add `!important` declarations you also add technical debt to your project.
 You can use `!important` to make your work super easy and everybody else’s super hard.

 But maybe click uncertainty is the perfect use case for `!important`?

 If all your links are of the same color, why shouldn’t  you set that color with an additional `!important` declaration?
-Knowing what you now know about click uncertainty, can you argue why it’s okay for your site to not have uniform links?
+Knowing what you now know about click uncertainty, can you argue why it’s okay for your site to have non-uniform links?
 If your argument is about esthetics, maybe you are trying to stand out *by standing in the way*.

 Consider adding these two rules to your project: